GeorgiosDev/CV-creator/README.md

 ### Technologies Used
 The CV Creator is built using the following technologies:

-React: A JavaScript library for building user interfaces.
+React: A JavaScript library for building user interfaces

 HTML: The standard markup language for creating web pages and applications.

 CSS: The styling language used for designing the application's layout and appearance.

 JavaScript: The programming language used to add interactivity and functionality to the application.

 html2pdf: A JavaScript library used for generating PDF files from HTML templates.

 ### Follow the instructions below to set up and run the CV Resume Builder locally: